fvig2001/minichord/documentation/docs/user_manual.md

 ## ⑥ Charging

-Charging is done through the mini USB jack available on the bottom right of the minichord.
+Charging is done through the micro USB jack available on the bottom right of the minichord.
 Connection to any USB outlet will do, and it will draw 500ma of current.

 **When charging, the top right led will shine red**.